SysKitTeam/docs-spdockit/requirements/server-load-permission-requirements.md

 #### What will these granted rights be used for?

-1. Adding SPDocKit user accounts to a __Local Administrator__ group on the server is needed for the WMI remote access and to get information about Windows updates.
-In case that you can’t give that right due to security requirements, see lower what you can grant instead this.
+1. Adding SPDocKit user accounts to the __Local Administrator__ group on the server is needed for WMI remote access and to get information about Windows updates.
+In case that you can’t give that right due to security requirements, see lower for what you can grant instead this.
 The following reports will not be available:
   * Farm Explorer -> Servers in Farm -> Processors Info
   * Farm Explorer -> Servers in Farm -> Programs List
   * Farm Explorer -> Servers in Farm -> Available Windows Updates